 Dover Film Festival – Best Experimental Film, 2001

-My art is about symbols, images, and gestures that encode meaning and form the units from which we tell our stories, and that paradoxically both limit and expand human possibility.
+My work is about memory and the echo chambers of memory - a perpetual feedback loop that somehow creates consciousness.
+I use the symbols, images, and gestures that encode meaning and form the units from which we tell our stories, and that paradoxically both limit and expand human possibility.

 My raw materials are clips of moving images culled from the scraps of mid-20th Century mass media, including B movies, television advertising, educational cinema and industrial films.
 These materials are at one and the same time the contents of electronic archives and the unconscious reservoir that feeds our current dreams.